Crag Thwarts Forest Service Proposal to Illegal Timber Sales in the Klamath River Basin

-Facing litigation that Crag filed on behalf of three conservation groups, the Forest Service withdrew its controversial and illegal approval of a timber sale threatening old-growth forests and cold water tributaries of the Klamath River in Klamath National Forest.
+Facing litigation that Crag filed on behalf of three conservation groups, the Forest Service withdrew its controversial and illegal approval of a timber sale threatening old-growth forests and cold water tributaries of the Klamath River in the Klamath National Forest.

 The sale would threaten critical habitat for northern spotted owls, pacific fisher and northern goshawk.
 The “Crawford” timber sale would have removed old-growth trees that are resilient to fire, provide crucial wildlife habitat, and regulate streamflow and temperature of mountain streams that are critical to the health of the Klamath River.